taybenlor/runno/packages/wasi/WASIX-PLAN.md

 ## Open questions

-- Exact ABI layout for each WASIX syscall — pinned during implementation against the WASIX C headers.
+- Exact ABI values and struct layouts for each WASIX syscall — pinned during implementation against the WASIX C headers into `lib/wasix/wasix-32v1.ts`.
-- `proc_fork` / `proc_spawn` provider shape: does the provider receive an
-  opaque snapshot of module state (so it could in principle continue execution elsewhere) or just a notification with args?
-Leaning opaque-snapshot to keep options open, but the shape needs worked examples before we commit.
-- Module init order when `env.memory` is host-supplied vs module-exported.
-  WASIX binaries vary; we need a clean story for both.
-- Do we expose the syscall-bridge opcodes publicly, so third parties can implement providers out-of-process (e.g. over a websocket to a remote host)?
-  Attractive for future work; leave closed initially.
 - Exact skip list from `wasix-integration-tests`.
-Enumerate once the runtime boots the suite end-to-end; revisit per test rather than guessing ahead.
+Enumerate once the runtime boots the suite end-to-end and apply the "requires Asyncify" rule per test.